 I want to learn butchery.
 How do I apply for a butcher's apprentice position?

-We're planning to have butchery 101 classes on a regular basis once ourbusiness is on the right track.
+We're planning to have butchery 101 classes on a regular basis once we have the proper time and space within our shop.
 As for becoming a butcher's apprentice, we require you to start as a cashier to learn the basics of our meats and other products first.
 If we think you are ready to take the next step AND you are committed, we will train you.
 We do not hire a butcher's apprentice unless you have WHOLE ANIMAL BUTCHERY experience in an artisan butcher shop like us.